 Eric Madﬁs, Ph.D., is an Associate Professor of Criminal Justice at the University of Washington Tacoma, where his research focuses on the causes and prevention of school violence, hate crime, and mass murder.
-As a nationally-recognized expert on school violence, he has spoken to audiences across the country and around the world about his research, including at the United States Congress and the Washington State Legislature.
+As a nationally and internationally recognized expert on school and mass shootings, he has spoken to audiences across the country and around the world about his research, including to the United States Congress and the Washington State Legislature.
 He received his Ph.D. in Sociology from Northeastern University in Boston, where he was a Research Associate at the Brudnick Center on Violence and Conflict.
 He often teaches courses on Criminological Theory, Sociology of Deviance and Social Control, Criminal Homicide, Juvenile Justice, and Diversity and Social Justice in Criminology.

-As a public criminologist, Dr. Madfis has been interviewed by and/or has had his research featured on ABC News, The Australian Broadcasting Corporation, The BBC, The Boston Globe, The Canadian Broadcasting Corporation, The Chicago Tribune, The Los Angeles Times, MSNBC, NBC, The New York Times, Newsweek, NPR, Politico, Psychology Today, Salon, The Seattle Times, Slate, Time, Vice, The Washington Post, and many other local, national, and international outlets.
+As a public criminologist committed to improving public policy and media discourse through the dissemination of empirical research, Dr. Madfis has been interviewed by and/or has had his research featured on ABC News, The Australian Broadcasting Corporation, The BBC, The Boston Globe, The Canadian Broadcasting Corporation, The Chicago Tribune, The Los Angeles Times, MSNBC, NBC, The New York Times, Newsweek, NPR, Politico, Psychology Today, Salon, The Seattle Times, Slate, Time, Vice, The Washington Post, and many other local, national, and international outlets.
 In 2018, he won UW Tacoma's Distinguished Research Award.
 In 2019, the Washington State Legislature utilized his research on the prevention of mass school shootings to inform the passage of a legislative mandate implementing non-biased threat assessment procedures in public schools across Washington state.